 We are a plastic bag nation.
 We are so used to doing what is easy and not even thinking about the repercussions.
 This is especially true when it comes to using plastic baggies.
 Goodness, how I used to fly through these–especially now that we are packing lunches for kids.
 More and more, I’m trying to make an effort to use reusable containers when possible.
 For example, I used to freeze almost all of our food in gallon ziplocks.
 However, now that I’m stocked up on quality, freezable containers I find myself doing less of this.
 I’ve also purchased some small containers for lunches that we’ve been reusing.
-Here are some great lunchbox options that I’ve either used or are on my wish list for next school year.
+Here are some great reusable snack bags that I buy about once a year.
 Yes, it’s been an investment on the front end but when thinking long-term, going with reusable options makes more sense.

 2. Paper Towels

 A few years ago, as I documented in this post, we started using rags instead of paper towels.
 I can’t say we don’t ever use paper towels because we do.
 But we now have a basket of cheap white rags next to our paper towel roll that we use most of the time.
 After a rag is dirty we simply throw it in a basket under the sink.
 When the basket gets full (usually after a day or two) I just throw the rags in the washer and run a bleach cycle.
 It really doesn’t take much work and I can honestly say we have saved money and waste by moving to this method.
 Yes, there are times that we do use paper towels so I plan on having them around, like, forever.
 But this is just one small step that we have taken to be a bit kinder to the environment and our budget.